Finch-API/finch-docs/docs/Integrating-with-Finch/Integration Checklist.md

 The following steps will ensure you and your team is set up for success once your Finch integration has gone live.

-- [ ]  We currently use Slack and Halp to keep track of support tickets.
-Ensure your team is on Slack and is comfortable with Halp.
+- [ ]  We currently use Jira to keep track of support tickets.
+Ensure your team is able to access a Jira-based website.
-- [ ]  Learn how to use the developer dashboard to keep track of your connected customers and the health of each connection.
+- [ ]  Learn how to use the Finch Developer Dashboard to keep track of your connected customers and the health of each connection.